Munirajxo/E-Commerce-Sales-Dashboard/README.md

 - [Recommendations](#recommendations)
 - ## Project Overview
 ---
-This project involved using E-Commerce Sales Data to develop a custom dashboard.
-I started by constructing a data moddelling then, I created a power query to analyze and clean the data, and built the final dashboard to effectively present the insights
+This project showcases a custom-built dashboard developed using an extensive E-Commerce sales dataset.
+The goal was to transform raw sales data into actionable insights, helping stakeholders better understand business trends, customer behavior, and sales performance.

+I began by constructing a comprehensive data model to structure the information, followed by leveraging Power Query to clean, analyze, and prepare the dataset for deeper analysis.
+The final step was designing an intuitive and interactive dashboard using Power BI to effectively present key insights, such as sales trends, customer segmentation, and product performance.

+This dashboard enables data-driven decision-making for enhanced business strategy and operational efficiency.
 ![E-Commerce Dashboard](https://github.com/user-attachments/assets/bb9f7b6a-cea1-4c97-9ac9-48bd76499d59)